Postpartum Intimacy: What’s Safe After Giving Birth

 Embracing Your New Intimate Journey

 Postpartum intimacy is a unique path, shaped by healing and new parenthood.
-By prioritizing recovery, communicating openly, and exploring creative ways to connect, you can nurture your bond with confidence, buddy.
-Consult your doctor for personalized guidance if challenges arise when navigating what can you do sexually after giving birth.
+By prioritizing recovery, communicating openly, and experimenting with gentle ways to connect, you can nurture your bond with confidence.
+If challenges arise, your clinician and pelvic health team can help you find what works.

 Leave a Comment